filviu/blog/content/posts/2014/2014-11-04-benchmark-comparison-of-intel-rst-raid-and-microsoft-storage-spaces-pool.md

 OS : Windows 8.1 Pro \[6.3 Build 9600\] (x64)
 [/ccN_dos]

 As expected a slight improvement of write performance.
-Whether these settings (be sure you understand them) are worth it it&#8217;s up to you, the number of backups you have, etc. My pc is on a UPS and all my data has multiple backups so I can afford to leave them on.
+Whether these settings (be sure you understand them) are worth it it's up to you, the number of backups you have, etc. My pc is on a UPS and all my data has multiple backups so I can afford to leave them on.

 ### Striped mirror (using Windows 8 storage spaces)